Flamenco/stackeditpro/Features.md

 #### Unpublish Shares

 ### Folder And File Actions
-Several folder and file actions are available from the Folder Overview.
+Several folder and file actions are available from the *Folder Overview*.

 #### Auto Number Files
 Add or recalculate numeric prefixes for all files in a folder.
 Available on the *Folder Info* page.